What Is Hedera Hashgraph?

-Hedera Hashgraph makes use of 5 different components to serve its purposes, each of them requiring the HBAR token in a different way.
-These components are Hashgraph consensus service, Hedera network service, Hedera Governing Council, 3rd party applications, and Path to decentralization.
+Hedera Hashgraph makes use of 5 different components to serve its purposes, each of them requiring the HBAR token differently.
+These components are Hashgraph’s consensus service, Hedera network service, Hedera Governing Council, 3rd party applications, and Path to decentralization.

-The Hashgraph consensus algorithm is native to the network and differs from traditional proof-of-work (PoW) algorithms by having the entire community of nodes come to an agreement on which transactions to add to the ledger by using gossip-about-gossip and virtual voting.
+The Hashgraph consensus algorithm is native to the network.
+It differs from traditional proof-of-work (PoW) algorithms by having the entire community of nodes agree on which transactions to add to the ledger by using gossip-about-gossip and virtual voting.
 This allows for near-perfect efficiency when it comes to bandwidth as well as increased throughput.

 Hedera’s Governing Council not only takes care of the management of the project but also runs the consensus nodes that allow it to function, as well as ensuring its regulatory compliance.

-3rd party applications allow the network to provide utility to the world to increase the value and incentivize the use of HBAR while growing the ecosystem and improving the security of the network by decentralizing ownership of the tokens.
+3rd party applications allow the network to provide utility to the world to increase the value and incentivize the use of HBAR while growing the ecosystem and improving the network’s security by decentralizing ownership of the tokens.